utkarsh2102/utkarsh2102.org/content/posts/foss-in-nov-21.md

 - Started working on src:samba for CVE-2020-25717 to CVE-2020-25722 and CVE-2021-23192 for jessie and stretch, both.
   The version difference b/w the suites are a bit too much for the patch(es) to be easily backported.
 I've talked to Anton to work something out. \o/
 - Found the problem w/ libjdom1-java.
 Will have to roll the regression upload.
   I've prepared the patch but needs some testing to be finally rolled out.
+Same for stretch.

 #### Other (E)LTS Work: